Vishali-Thanikachalam/ASK/README.md

 # Results
-Thus, the ASK and FSK performed using colab
+Thus, the ASK and FSK modulation and demodulation were successfully implemented using Python